(spoiler: yes, but…)

 The story of how we sold Space Echoes to Roland, our trip to London to bring the vintage gear noise to the Boss exhibition launch and...

-Tape: The Never-ending Quest...
 All tape is not equal.
 Many (most?) tapes available online do not perform well in Roland echoes...
+Based on our experience working on hundreds of tape...

 We stand behind our gear with a guarantee of your satisfaction - see the FAQ section above for full details and buy with complete confidence.